benhoff/vexbot/README.md

 `$ systemctl --user start vexbot`

-- Or -
+Or

 `$ vexbot_robot`

 Please note that vexbot has a client/server architecture.
 The above commands will launch the server.
-To launch the command line client.
+To launch the command line client:

 `$ vexbot`